Lake Corpus Christi: Geography

 It is an artificial lake owned by the city of Corpus Christi, four miles southwest of Mathis on the Nueces River at the intersection of the Live Oak, San Patricio, and Jim Wells county lines (at 28°03' N, 97°52' W).
 The lake has a conservation surface area of 19,336 acres, a drainage area of 16,656 square miles, and a conservation storage capacity of 269,900 acre-feet.
 It serves as a source of municipal water supply.
 Wesley E. Seale Dam, a seventy-five-foot-high earthen dam, was engineered by Ambursen Engineering and constructed by Henry B. Zachry.
 The resulting lake submerged the old Mathis Dam.
 In 1934 the state leased 288 acres surrounding the lake from the city of Corpus Christi for a park.
 Around the lake, flat to rolling terrain is surfaced by deep, fine sandy loam that supports hardwood forest, brush, and grasses.

 Uses

 Lake Corpus Christi provides drinking water for the city of Corpus Christi.
 The reservoir also provides good fishing opportunities, especially for largemouth bass and catfish.
 Lake Corpus Christi State Park provides camping and picnicking areas and two fishing piers.
-Camp Karankawa is a Boy Scout of America camp operated by the South Texas Council, opened in 1944.
-It's 130 acres on the shore of Lake Corpus Christi is leased from Lake Corpus Christi State Park on a 99-year lease.
+Camp Karankawa is a Scouting America camp operated by the South Texas Council, opened in 1944.
+Its 130 acres on the shore of Lake Corpus Christi is leased from Lake Corpus Christi State Park on a 99-year lease.
 Camp Green Hill is a Girl Scout camp located on 50 acres on the lake operated by the Girl Scouts of Greater South Texas.